oprema/ResQ-Pi/README.md

 ResQ-Pi waits for me to trigger an alarm with a small infrared control.
 The infrared control I always have with me when I am at home (within reach of the ResQ-Pis infrared reception).
 Using the admin panel available with a browser it is possible to configure the device.
 When the IR receiver detects an alarm, it sends SMSs or E-Mails to a unlimited number of designated recipients.
 The web-front-end is available in German and English.
 A custom electronics manages IR reception.

-## What is needed to build an ResQ-Pi?
+## What is needed to build a ResQ-Pi?

 I use a Raspberry-Pi B+ or 2 (8GB sdcard) with a wireless usb-stick and a 3D-GSM-Stick.
 The GSM-Stick should include a prepaid card with sufficient credits to be able to send SMS messages.
 The infrared receiver and three LEDs are available through a PCB connected to the GPIO-Port.